 Gentle Steps to Walking

 This walk is delivered on a running track which is flat and in an enclosed safe environment.
 You can walk at your own pace and rest whenever you need to.
-Gentle Steps to Walking is currently available at Chester-le-Street Riverside.
+Gentle Steps to Walking is currently available at Chester-le-Street Riverside and Shildon Sunnydale Leisure Centre.
 This walk is great for helping you to build up your activity levels at your own pace.

 Get Walk Ready

-These short walks are designed to ease you back into our walking programme and are mainly over flat terrain.
+These short walks are designed to ease you back into our walking programme.
+All routes offered will be on flat paths and carried out at a gentle pace.
 They are led by trained instructors and last approximately 30 minutes.

 These walks cover various terrain at a brisk pace.
 They are led by trained instructors and last up to approximately 90 minutes.